-- Courses may be from schools with NAAB-accredited programs or other undergraduate level architecture programs, must meet MassArt's M.Arch minimum transfer grade requirement, and must achieve parity in content and NAAB criteria with the MassArt courses to which they are compared.
+- Courses may be from schools with NAAB-accredited programs or other undergraduate level architecture programs, must meet MassArt's minimum grade requirements, and must achieve parity in content, credit hours and NAAB criteria with the MassArt course to which it is compared.

 - Faculty may additionally interview or test applicants for proficiency in structures course material for sequence placement once on campus.

-- M.Arch Track II Applicants must provide documentation for the following Track I first year requirements for their MassArt M.Arch student file:
+M.Arch Track II applicants must provide documentation for the following Track I first year requirements earned in pre-professional degrees from schools with NAAB-credited programs or other undergraduate level architecture programs for their MassArt student file:

-- Structures and building systems courses (MassArt: Structures I, II, III and IV)
+- All Structures and Building Systems courses (MassArt courses: Structures I, II, III, IV)

-- History of architecture courses (MassArt: History of Architecture and Urban Planning I and II)
+- All History of Architecture courses (MassArt courses: History of Architecture and Urban Planning)

-- Transfer or portfolio credit, or course waiver may be requested for some Track II requirements.
+- Transfer or portfolio credit, or course waiver may be requested for up to no more than 6 credits of Track II requirements.

 - M.Arch Program Requirements